 Support services and training are developed through consultation with each group’s unique needs in mind.
 Topics might include:

-- Understanding burnout, caregiver fatigue and vicarious trauma
+- Understanding burnout, empathic strain (caregiver/compassion fatigue) and vicarious trauma

 - Signs and symptoms of vicarious trauma

 - Vicarious resilience – building our own capacity as caregivers through witnessing the resilience of others

 - Risk and resilience factors of trauma exposure in the workplace

 - Risk and resilience factors of trauma exposure in our personal lives

 - Strategies for wellness and resilience

 - Developing sustainable self and collective (multi-dimensional) wellness

 - Benefits of mindfulness, self-compassion and gratitude